Unusual55/OOP-Ex3/README.md

 ### Results

 Some graphs may be misleading since the in the larger graphs that are not shown in the images above, the algorithm is taking much longer to run in Python than in Java.
-You can see the more detailed results in the file [Comparison Excel file](https://github.com/Unusual55/OOP-Ex3/blob/main/media/Comparison.xlsx).
+You can see the more detailed results in the [corresponding wiki page](../../wiki/Comparison-and-Stats) or in the [Comparison Excel file](https://github.com/Unusual55/OOP-Ex3/blob/main/media/Comparison.xlsx).

 In the smaller graphs Python seems to be faster than Java, but when the graphs are larger the difference is much more profound in the way that Java is more consistent.